Platte Purchase: Purchase

-An agreement was reached on September 17, 1836, with the chiefs Mahaska and No Heart of the Ioway tribe and leaders of the combined Sac and Fox tribes in a ceremony at Fort Leavenworth, Kansas.
+An agreement was reached on September 17, 1836, with the chiefs Mahaska and No Heart of the Ioway tribe and leaders of the combined Sauk and Meskwaki tribes in a ceremony at Fort Leavenworth, Kansas.
 It was presided by William Clark, the Superintendent of Indian Affairs, who was based in St. Louis.
 (He was one of the leaders of the Lewis and Clark Expedition.)
+Noted diplomat Jeffrey Deroine, a formerly enslaved man, served as an interpreter for this treaty.

 The Senate approved the treaty on February 15, 1837.
 On March 28, 1837, President Martin Van Buren issued a proclamation supporting the annexation.
 In October 1837, the Missouri General Assembly accepted the land and placed it all initially in the newly created Platte County.

 This addition increased the land area of what was already the largest state in the Union at the time (about 66,500 square miles (172,000 km2) to Virginia's 65,000 square miles, which then included West Virginia).
 The acquisition challenged the Missouri Compromise of 1820 by expanding slavery into free territory north of the southern Missouri border with Arkansas (Parallel 36°30′ north), and the Indian Removal Act.
 It required a second relocation of tribes who had just been moved "permanently" west of the Missouri border, as part of the forced Indian removal policy of ethnic cleansing from lands wanted by whites.

 The tribes were paid $7,500 for their land.
 The U.S. government was "to provide agricultural implements, furnish livestock", and a host of other small items.
 The tribes agreed to move to reservations west of the Missouri River in what was to become Kansas and Nebraska.
 Furthermore, the U.S. government was to "build five comfortable houses for each tribe, break up 200 acre of land, fence 200 acre of land, furnish a farmer, blacksmith, teacher, interpreter."
 The reservations are today known as the Iowa Reservation and the Sac and Fox Reservation.
 The tribes gave up 3.1 thousand square miles of land for reservations of 29 square miles combined (26 for the Sac and Fox and 3 for the Ioway).

-Michigan entered the Union in January 1837.
+Michigan entered the Union on July 4, 1836.
 By the time the Platte Purchase was finalized, Missouri remained the second biggest state.